-Melissa McCarty is an Emmy-nominated national correspondent and producer, specializing in news and crime reporting.
-Starting out as a Las Vegas local news reporter, in under eight hours she, along with her photographer, busted an amateur prostitution ring, the night ended with the arrest of a gang-member/pimp.
+Career highlights: As a Las Vegas local news reporter, in under eight hours she, along with her photographer, busted an amateur prostitution ring, the night ended with the arrest of a gang-member/pimp.
 Melissa also garnered attention in Las Vegas when she obtained a rare jail-house murder confession during a one-day story turn.

 Her reporting has led to changes in Los Angeles city policies and made national headlines by captivating audiences with her bold reporting style.
 Some examples: while covering southern California wildfires, Melissa was burned by ember storms along the fire lines on live television; she's reported while trapped in the midst of active gun-fire; had glass shattered over her while covering LA riots; and she’s been live during life-saving rescues, floods, earthquakes and captures of murder suspects.
 Melissa has re-defined breaking news for the Los Angeles market, with CBS/KCAL creating a specialized shift for her and a photographer called SWAT.
 In one record-breaking day of her SWAT shift, Melissa was live in eight shows, in seven different locations.

 She also portrayed a version of herself in roles for several television shows: "Chuck" on NBC, "Lie to Me" on FOX, "Big Love" on HBO, "Real Husbands of Hollywood" on BET and in the films: "In Sight" and "Coldwater Canyon.”

 Her memoir “The Making of a Crime Reporter” is available on Audible, iTunes, Kindle and Amazon.
 The 8-part Audible series she wrote and produced on a famous celebrities death debuts this summer.